Bad Implementation of Time.strptime

 diff --git a/lib/time.rb b/lib/time.rb index 3728fef..ec45767 100644 --- a/lib/time.rb +++ b/lib/time.rb @@ -194,13 +194,18 @@ class Time LeapYearMonthDays = [31, 29, 31, 30, 31, 30, 31, 31, 30, 31, 30, 31] # :nodoc: CommonYearMonthDays = [31, 28, 31, 30, 31, 30, 31, 31, 30, 31, 30, 31] # :nodoc: - def month_days(y, m) + def month_days_of_year(y) if ((y % 4 == 0) && (y % 100 != 0)) || (y % 400 == 0) - LeapYearMonthDays[m-1] + LeapYearMonthDays else - CommonYearMonthDays[m-1] + CommonYearMonthDays end end + private :month_days_of_year + + def month_days(y, m) + month_days_of_year(y)[m-1] + end private :month_days def apply_offset(year, mon, day, hour, min, sec, off) @@ -432,7 +437,34 @@ class Time else year = d[:year] year = yield(year) if year && block_given? - t = make_time(date, year, d[:mon], d[:mday], d[:hour], d[:min], d[:sec], d[:sec_fraction], d[:zone], now) + mon = d[:mon] + mday = d[:mday] + unless mon and mday + case + when (w = d[:wnum0]) # %U + range = 0..53 + mday = +1 + when (w = d[:wnum1]) # %W + range = 0..53 + mday = +2 + when (w = d[:cweek]) # %V + range = 1..53 + mday = -6 + end + if mday + raise ArgumentError, "invalid date" unless range.cover?(w) + t = make_time(date, year, 1, 1, nil, nil, nil, nil, d[:zone], now) + mday += w * 7 - t.wday + if w = d[:wday] || d[:cwday] + mday += w + end + month_days_of_year(t.year).each_with_index do |n, m| + break mon = m+1 if mday <= n + mday -= n + end + end + end + t = make_time(date, year, mon, mday, d[:hour], d[:min], d[:sec], d[:sec_fraction], d[:zone], now) end t end

-Updated by silverhammermba (Max Anselm) about 6 years ago
+Updated by silverhammermba (Max Anselm) over 6 years ago

 Sorry for the unclear wording.
 I would expect that it behaves similar to